RavensbourneWebMedia/UX-design/sessions/16/README.md

 In class, you'll record audio content and create the guide on [izi.TRAVEL](https://izi.travel/en).

 Then we'll go to the Maritime Museum to test it.

+# Homework

+Continue prototyping your idea

+### Blog

+**Evaluate** izi.TRAVEL, both front-end (the app) and back-end (the CMS).

+The questions below can guide your evaluation.
+Feel free to reflect on and write about other aspects of izi.TRAVEL, which are not covered by the questions below.

+Front-end:

+* How do you find the **onboarding process**?
+How does the app *welcome* you as a new user and show you what you can do with it?
+* How is the **language** of the app's interface?
+What do the buttons say?
+* How is **content** presented?
+Compare a couple of tour guides, possibly from two different museums / institutions, and think about which one presents its collection in the most suitable way
+* What **features** could be improved, and why?
+* What features could be **added**, and why?

+Back-end:

+* How does the CMS teach you how to use it?
+How is the **learning curve**?
+* What happens if you make a **mistake**?
+* What **features** could be improved, and why?
+* What features could be **added**, and why?